kalxas/rasdaman/doc/main/02_inst-guide.rst

 ********

 There are several security measures available, which should be considered seriously.
-Among them are the access right mechanisms found in Tomcat, web server, rasdaman, and PostgreSQL.
+Among them are the access right mechanisms found in Tomcat, rasdaman, and PostgreSQL.
 We highly recommend to make use of these.

-For Tomcat, Web server, and PostgreSQL we refer to the pertaining documentation.
+For Tomcat and PostgreSQL please refer to the pertaining documentation.
-For rasdaman, we recommend to change the default user passwords in rasdaman (rasguest/rasguest for read-only access, rasadmin/rasadmin for read-write and administrator access) to not run into the Oracle "Scott/tiger" trap.
-Even better, add separate, private users.
-For all these actions, the ``rascontrol`` utility is your friend.
-Along the same line we recommend to configure petascope access to rasdaman using a read-only login which is different from the default one provided in the ``petascope.properties`` file.

 The servlet is safe against SQL injection attacks - we are not aware of any means for the user to send custom queries to the PostgreSQL server or the rasdaman server.
 XSRF and XSS represent no danger to the service because there is no user generated content available.

+For rasdaman, we recommend to change the default user passwords in rasdaman (rasguest/rasguest for read-only access, rasadmin/rasadmin for read-write and administrator access) to not run into the Oracle "Scott/tiger" trap.
+Even better, use additional separate, private users.
 The rasdaman service doesn't use cookies.

 ******